majamusan/laravel-address-book/readme.md

 # A basic Laravel address book

-## To install run the following commands
+## To install
-- composer install
+- $composer install
 - create .env file
-- php artisan migrate
+- $php artisan migrate
-- or php artisan migrate --seed if you'd like some friends
+- or $php artisan migrate --seed  (if you'd like some friends)
-- then just serve it
+- then serve it